 - Click Start, point to Settings, and then click Control Panel.

 - Choose a User DSN, System DSN, or File DSN.

 - Click Microsoft ODBC Driver for DB2, and then click Finish.

 You can also display the ODBC Data Sources configuration tool from the shortcut located in the Microsoft SNA Server Data Access program group.

-This radio button allows the user to choose an SNA LU6.2-based connection.
+LU 6.2 Connection: This radio button allows the user to choose an SNA LU6.2-based connection.
 If the default SNA is selected, then values for APPC Local LU Alias, APPC Mode Name, and APPC Remote LU Alias are required.
-TCP/IP Connection: